 23. Liability and Insurance

-23.1 EEF’s aggregate liability including the liability of their partners, agents, subcontractors and employees in respect of any services provided to you by EEF in connection with your service contract will be limited to the annual subscription fee payable by you.
+23.1 EEF’s aggregate liability including the liability of their partners, agents, subcontractors and employees in respect of any services provided to you by EEF in connection with your service contract will be limited to the lower of the total fees payable over the subscription period or 12 months fees,, or in the case of PAYG work, the PAYG fees.

 23.2 Nothing in these terms will limit or exclude EEF’s liability for death or personal injury arising as a result of EEF’s negligence.